Activities and Programs

 All-Day Sittings

 One-day sitting retreats beginning at 8 a.m. and ending in the mid-afternoon.
 Non-members are welcome to come to all-day sittings.
-The contribution is $15.
-The schedule has dates of all-day sittings.
-[Top]
+The Calendar has dates of all-day sittings.

 Sesshins